-Once drywall mud is evenly applied along the length of the corner bead and the edge has been tapered/feathered into the drywall, run the knife along the entire length of the corner bead using even pressure.
+Once drywall mud is applied evenly along the length of the corner bead and the edge has been feathered smooth with the surrounding drywall, run the knife along the entire length of the corner bead using even pressure.
 The right side of the knife should run along the corner bead as a guide while the left side should run along the drywall.
-This step smoothes the surface of the mud just applied.
+This step smooths the surface of the mud just applied.
 Try not to remove too much mud in this step.
 Use only enough pressure to smooth the mud.
 Too much pressure will remove too much mud and leave the corner bead hollow and concaved.

-Step 6 - Allow to dry and second coat
+Step 6 - Allow to dry and apply second coat

 Once the mud has dried, repeat the process above using a larger drywall knife.
 If you used an eight inch knife on the first coat, use a ten inch on the second coat.
 If you used a ten inch knife on the first coat, use a twelve inch knife on the second coat.
 At times a third very thin coat is needed to cover any residual imperfections.